jessehamner/WeatherWidget/README.md

 #### Python
 - Check for some required background images and gets them if needed.
 - Retrieve current conditions
-- Get the radar image
+- Get the radar image (currently b0rked, because the NWS changed how they distribute weather radar data in December 2020)
 - Get the warnings image ("boxes" for overlaying)
 - Get the Hazardous Weather Outlook and parse it
 - Check for weather alerts
-- Get the weather forecast and parse it
+- Get the weather forecasts and parse them
 - Get the hydrologic graph for the local river gauge, if any
 - Write out files to `/tmp/` (or where specified in the settings file)